gryphon2411/Checkstand/README.md

 - ✅ All inference runs on-device
 - ✅ No data sent to external servers
-- ✅ Conversations stored locally only
+- ✅ Receipt data stored locally only
 - ✅ No telemetry or analytics
 - ✅ No internet required after setup

 ## Development Notes

 This app demonstrates:
-- Integration with MediaPipe LLM inference
+- Integration with MediaPipe LLM inference for receipt analysis
-- Efficient model management
+- Efficient model management with on-device AI
 - Clean Android architecture patterns
-- Privacy-preserving AI implementation
+- Privacy-preserving multimodal AI implementation

 ## Contributing